axelarnetwork/axelar-amplifier/doc/src/contracts/router.md

-# Connection Router Contract
+# Router Contract

-The connection router contract is responsible for routing messages to and from registered gateways, as well as handling chain registration, gateway upgrades and chain freezing.
+The router contract is responsible for routing messages to and from registered gateways, as well as handling chain registration, gateway upgrades and chain freezing.
 <br>
 The router admin can freeze and unfreeze a chain for a specified direction, while governance can register a chain and upgrade its gateway.

 ## Interface